2F2365C5-5BC5-4963-B919-0097B772721E.jpg

 • Seat carving

-Project 2: Frame Chair - A three-week module in which students build and shape a simple chair.
+Frame Chair: A two-week module in which students build and shape a simple chair using production approaches

 • Draft a to-scale technical drawing